 Technology

-Beginning in Kindergarten, we provide a supportive environment for students to learn and create through the use of iPads, laptops, various coding and digital storytelling apps, Lego EV3s, Spheros, Osobot Bits, and Arduino.
+Beginning in Kindergarten, we provide a supportive environment for students to learn and create through the use of iPads, laptops, various coding and digital storytelling apps, Lego EV3s, Finch Robots, Hummingbird and Micro:bit Arduinos, as well as engineering tools like Strawbees, 3D printers, and our Glowforge laser cutter.

-We set a strong pace of learning, supporting students to be the future thinkers and tinkerers of the tech world.
-We facilitate a creative atmosphere where students are excited to learn computational thinking skills, develop a passion for technology, the design process, and the joy of discovery.
+We set a strong pace of learning, supporting students to be future thinkers and tinkerers.
+We facilitate a collaborative atmosphere where students learn how to work independently and as a part of a team, develop a passion for technology, computational thinking, the design process, and the joy of discovery.
 These skills are also integrated into the classroom so that students can express themselves creatively and show what they know using a combination of modalities.

 What is Computational Thinking?